 |Guidelines for Working with Free-Ranging Wild Mammals in the Era of the COVID-19 Pandemic|

 |ad hoc Group on COVID-19 and the animal- human interface||Advises on investigations into the possible role of animals as a reservoir of SARS-CoV-2 and in zoonotic transmission||Technical Factsheet on Infection of animals with SARS-CoV-2||See reports below|

 |Advisory Group for Animal Health Laboratory Support to Public Health Response||Convened as needed to advise on specific topics related to SARS-CoV-2 infection in animals and the veterinary public health response||Guidance on Veterinary Laboratory Support to the Public Health Response for COVID-19 (Arabic – Russian)|

-Guidance on Working with farmed animals of species susceptible to infection with SARS-CoV-2 (English and Russian)
+Guidance on Working with farmed animals of species susceptible to infection with SARS-CoV-2 (Russian V2.1)

 |GLEWS+ Risk Assessment on SARS-CoV-2 and animals used in fur farming|

 (Arabic, Chinese, Russian)

 |Advisory Group on SARS-CoV-2 Evolution in Animals||Advises FAO and OIE on risks related to the evolution of SARS-CoV-2 (through mutation or recombination) in animal populations and liaises with the WHO viral evolution group||Statement regarding the origin of the Omicron variant of concern||See reports below|

 |ad hoc Group on Safe trade in animals and animal products||Monitors new knowledge related to SARS-CoV-2 that may affect risks to human health or animal health associated with international trade in animals or animal products||Considerations on the application of sanitary measures for international trade related to COVID-19 (Russian)||Report of April 2020|